rohitsathish/crypto-signals/README.md

    - Get Telegram Bot Token from @BotFather
    - Get Telegram Chat ID from @userinfobot
    - Get CoinGecko API Keys from your CoinGecko account

+3. Add token data
+   - Go to Coingecko's historical price data page and get the entire daily price history.
+This is for bitcoin - https://www.coingecko.com/en/coins/bitcoin/historical_data?start=1900-12-14&end=2024-12-13
+   - Download and add the file in the historical_data folder.
+   - Update the TRACKED_TOKENS dictionary with the new token data.

 3. Install dependencies:
    ```bash